OpenTTD/OpenTTD/readme.txt

 5.0) OpenTTD features:
 ---- -----------------

-OpenTTD has a lot of features going beyond the original TTD emulation.
+OpenTTD has a lot of features going beyond the original Transport Tycoon Deluxe emulation.
 Unfortunately, there is currently no comprehensive list of features, but there is a basic features list on the web, and some optional features can be controlled through the Advanced Settings dialog.
 We also implement some features known from TTDPatch (http://www.ttdpatch.net/).